 I put quotes around ‘gay orientation’ because that is a loaded statement.
 Short – orientation is fluid.
 Orientation in and of itself is not sin.
 My orientation has changed over time as I’ve drawn closer to my wife and to Jesus.

 2. “Orientation” is not a biblical concept

 The concept of orientation is an invention of man to describe desires that are out of alignment with God’s design and will and purpose for people, and this normalize them and categorize people by desire.
 It is in effect deceptively attaches those desires, which can change, to our identity, as in a state of being.
 Orientation, to use mans term, has been proven to be fluid and change.
-That concept of change is biblical.
+(Lead researcher says orientation is fluid and can change)) The concept of change in desire is biblical.
 As our beliefs and values change, so do our desires.
 The ‘gay orientation’ as a term is to a degree sinful, as it misses the mark on the truth.
 The desires one has to sodomize another person if the same sex is symptomatic of a heart still needing sanctification.
 There is mercy and grace available to the genuine seeker wanting to exchange those desires for desires that please God.
 Psalm 37:5-7.

 3. Sex, the action, outside of [heterosexual] marriage, is a sin.

 Easy enough – unmarried heterosexuals or any other person identifying in an “orientation” are sinning if they are in a physical sexual relationship outside of biblical marriage.

 Porn and self pleasure lead to sin as the sinner has abused the person in their mind.
 The object of a sinners obsession in lust is a created being deserving of the respect that comes as an image bearer of God.
 As such, lust degrades them to a sexual object and robs them and ourselves of purity.
 Lusting hurts both parties.